By Molly Patrick

 You turn to that voice and you say:

-Thanks but you need to fuck off – and I say that with SO MUCH love.
+Thanks, brain, but you need to fuck off, and I say that with SO MUCH love.
 I will reach my goal, but I need you to simmer down because you’re making it harder for me than necessary.
-So I had a donut – it’s not the end of the world.
+So I had a donut; it’s not the end of the world.
 And it’s definitely not worth eating crappy pizza and ice cream over, especially when I have delicious, healthy food in my fridge waiting for me.
-I’m in charge here and you’re not welcome to this party.
-This is MY show.
-Are we good?
+I’m in charge, not you.

-RESULT: Having a super nutrient dense dinner, going to bed feeling empowered and proud of yourself for making it through the day with just one donut slip up.
+RESULT: Having a super nutrient-dense dinner, going to bed feeling empowered and proud of yourself for eating a healthy dinner after you ate a donut for a snack earlier in the day.
 Waking up refreshed and excited to make your green smoothie and knowing that you can reach your goal with ease and grace.

 You get to choose.